aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/chart/_index.md

 ```

-The source is the data of the pivotTable.
+The source is the data of the pivot table.
 If PivotSource is not empty ,the chart is PivotChart.

 **Remarks**